omartek/I7handbook_byJimAikin/gitbook/chapter_10_advanced_topics/replacing_rules_in_the_standard_library.md

-## Replacing Rules in the Standard Library {#replacing-rules-in-the-standard-library}
+## Replacing Rules in the Standard Library

 If you open up the extension called the Standard Rules, you’ll find the guts of Inform 7\.
 Or at least, the higher-level guts; there’s a lower level, as explained at the end of this Chapter, in the section “What does Inform 6 Have to Do with Inform 7?”
 The Standard Rules are not exactly light reading, but you can start to get a better idea of what’s going on in Inform by skimming them.
 You’ll find, for instance, this bit of code: